JstnMcBrd/delphi-ai/README.md

 The recommended way to use this package is from within a project using ES Modules.
 ESM is the official module system for JavaScript.
 If you are using CommonJS, consider upgrading!

+## Development

+When creating a merge request, your changes must pass linting, building, and unit tests.
+These checks are run automatically by GitHub.
+You can run them manually using `npm run lint`, `npm run build`, and `npm test`.

+This project abides by [Semantic Versioning](https://semver.org/).
+To see a list of changes for each update, check the description of [releases on GitHub](https://github.com/JstnMcBrd/delphi-ai/releases).